Mahmoud-AbouDeghedy/Task-Manager/readme.md

 To get started, clone the repo and run `npm install` to install the dependencies.
 You'll also need to set up a MongoDB database and add your connection string to a `.env` file.

+The project is also deployed on railway at `https://task-manager-production-ec5b.up.railway.app/`

 ## Usage

 Run the app with `npm start` and go to `http://localhost:3000` in your browser.